 - the building's heating and ventilation systems

-- if obligatory ventilation control have been approved (OVK)
+- if obligatory ventilation control has been approved (OVK)

 - if radon measurement has been performed, and if so, the determined level.